 Level IV NICUs have sicker babies, but they usually aren’t birthing hospitals.
 If there is a high-risk patient that needs to be transported in, they will deliver at a different hospital and then come via ambulance.
 There are SOME Level IV NICUs in hospitals with birthing units.
 These beds are for high-risk mothers with babies that will need immediate intervention.

+I hope that this post helps inform and educate you about how the NICU works.
 If you’re curious about a hospital offering a certain level of NICU, make sure to check out this website from the American Academy of Pediatrics.
+If you have any questions about different levels of NICU’s, let me know in a comment below!

 Pin Me!